animated minds

 It's providing a space where everyone feels safe enough to relax and enjoy themselves.

 Being a Placemaker is like being an Ambassador of a place.
-It could be a city or region, or an unofficial Arts District, or, as I like to say, to be a Creative Placemaker is to be a taste maker.
+It could be a city or region, or an unofficial Arts District, or simply the block you live on.

-Standard, Strategic, Tactical, and Creative - those who set the tone and branding of events and cities.
+and Creative - those who set the tone and branding for events and cities.

 The DJs, the Eleven Madison Parks, and the Weiden + Kennedy's of the bunch, if you will.

-Standard Placemaking is the unsexy one, but it's the most important one, and that is the management of space.
+Standard Placemaking is not a sexy one, but it's the most important one: the management of space.
 It usually takes a group of people to pull everything off.
-However, to gain the best understanding of "Standard Placemaking", it is essential to comprehend Public Space Operations, Place Management, and other community fundamentals, such as parks and open spaces, transportation, local economy, culture, and arts.
+However, to gain the best understanding of "Standard Placemaking", it is essential to understand Public Space Operations, Place Management, and other community fundamentals, including parks and open spaces, transportation, the local economy, culture, and arts.

 DO YOU NEED A DEGREE IN SOMETHING?